marimatos/frontend-tests/README.md

+# Responsive Design

-# Exercício do curso de Design Responsivo do Code Cademy
+Exercício do curso do Code Cademy.